JamesLaverack/footsteps/walkthough.md

    rails g controller Users index

 This will create the Users controller with the index action.
 Then we just update the action to assign a list of all users, the view to list all of their names, and the routes file to assign this to `/users/index`.
-The autogenerated rspec test (that validates the index action produces a result) is sufficant as there is a cucumber test for listing all users.
+The auto generated rspec test (that validates the index action produces a result) is sufficient as there is a cucumber test for listing all users.
 Which starts passing with no extra changes, success.

 Next we need the concept of a profile page, and specifically a show action.
 So we'll go to the spec for the user controller and test that we have a show action.
 This will obviously fail, so lets make the show action.
 All we need to do is check the params hash for the :id of the user and look that up in the User model.
 We'll redirect to the root of the app with a notice that we can't find the user if the model returns nil.
 Otherwise we'll pass the user object as @user down to the view, which we'll make.
 The view is dead simple and just exposes the name and nothing else.